SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 - `secondaryOutputs` — Creates additional river sources, but each source is a separate path we process independently
 - `upstreamCount` — Width calculation uses this, but that logic lives in a layer between CBN and terrain modification (not documented here)

-**Cache availability:**
+**Data availability:**

-Region data is computed and cached during chunk generation before our mixin runs.
-If a region isn't cached (shouldn't happen in normal flow), the query triggers computation.
-This adds latency to the first chunk touching that region but doesn't break correctness.
+Region data is computed on demand.
+Queries are fast and deterministic—same coordinates always produce the same result.

 ## Feature-Based Architecture